 - ICASA establishes the value of X in the price control applied to Telkom using a financial model of Telkom's regulated business.
 In the model Telkom's regulated business accounts for 71.4% of Telkom's total fixed line and data business.
-The model does not include revenues derived from other activities undertaken within the Telkom Group of companies. - The model has been developed by ICASA's consultants in line with international best practice and consists of a number of modules.
-The model has been constructed using Microsoft Excel, and contains a number of macros for solving various problems. - The model has been populated with data derived from Telkom's published accounts, other Telkom sources, and Telkom's COA-CAM submitted to ICASA.
+The model does not include revenues derived from other activities undertaken within the Telkom Group of companies. - The model has been developed by ICASA in line with international best practice and consists of a number of modules.
+The model has been constructed using Microsoft Excel, and contains a number of macros for solving various problems.

-&lt;sup>3 The model assumes that R21,547million revenues are attributable to the regulated business, whereas Telkom as a company carned R30,175million revenues in 2003-04.
+9 The model assumes that R21,547 million revenues are attributable to the regulated business, whereas Telkom as a company earned R30,175 million revenues in 2003-04.